EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-hotfixes-03-10-2024.md

     * If you have bad PSP CHD ROMs, a decompression option has been added
         * This decompression option also supports CSO if you would like to convert your PSP ROMs to CHD from CSO > ISO > CHD
 * SteamDeckGyroDSU install now works properly through the EmuDeck application
-* ES-DE now no longer shows junk files for Xenia installs
 * mGBA uninstall is now fixed in EmuDeck
 * The EmuDeck Store no longer shows an error
 * The new PCSX2 hotkeys now properly apply